 #open dating app

-As the name suggests, this is an open-relationship dating app, making it the most well-known one specifically for polyamorous folks. #open also stands out for the option to have two profiles – one solo and one partnered, which is excellent for people looking to date in different ways.
-However, it appears only to let you connect with one partner, which won’t always work for those with multiple partners, I imagine.
+As the name suggests, this is an open-relationship dating app, making it one of the most well-known options specifically for polyamorous individuals. #open also stands out for the option to have two profiles – one solo and one partnered, which is excellent for people looking to date in different ways.
+However, it appears to only allow you to connect with one partner, which won’t always work for those with multiple partners, I imagine.
 Another interesting aspect of # open’s design is its use of hashtags.
 Every interest, kink or preference on your profile can be listed as a searchable hashtag, making it easier to find people with similar interests.

 I also enjoy two other features of # open’s design: it loops a person’s profile photos, and you can review everyone you previously passed on.
-The first one is clever because you can quickly swipe through someone’s photos without going in reverse to see them again.
+The first one is clever because you can quickly swipe through someone’s photos without having to go back to see them again.
 The second one means you never have to worry about swiping incorrectly.
 You can always review your left swipes, whether it’s three seconds or three years later.
-The only real downside to #open is that it doesn’t have loads of people on there like many of the above apps.
-However, I strongly recommend checking it out in your area, especially in North America, as you may find it more popular there.
+The only real downside to #open is that it doesn’t have a large number of people on it, unlike many of the above apps.
+However, I strongly recommend checking it out in your area, especially in North America, as it may be more popular there.

 Pros